A Community Decides To Be A "SAFE COMMUNITY"

 Community Vendors Informed

-All vendors servicing the participating communities or business complexes are informed of the Vendor ID program and the new requirement that all employees carry an ID card issued by the "Safe Communities Vendor ID Program".
+All vendors servicing the participating communities or business complexes are informed of the Vendor ID program and the new requirement that all employees must carry an ID card issued by the "Safe Communities Vendor ID Program".

 Set-Up and Execution

-- Deadlines are set for program implementation
+- Deadlines are set for the program implementation.

-- Community residents are notified via email
+- Community residents are notified via email.

 Which Vendors Need IDs?

-- All employees in a vendor vehicle (not just the driver)
+- All employees in a vendor vehicle, not just the driver.